cilium/cilium/Documentation/gettingstarted/encryption.rst

     kubectl -n kube-system get ds cilium -o yaml > cilium-ds.yaml

-To enable encryption in Cilium, we use a patch file to update the configuration with the required cilium-agent options and included IPSec keys.
+To enable encryption in Cilium, we use a patch file to update the configuration with the required cilium-agent options and included IPsec keys.

 .. parsed-literal::
   metadata: